-Tencent QQ, one of the favorite instant messaging apps for Chinese users, now is back to Linux by releasing QQ for Linux 2.0.0 Beta.
+Tencent QQ, one of the most favorite instant messaging apps for Chinese users, now is back to Linux.
+And, it’s now in 3.0 release.

 QQ for Linux was discontinued about 10 years ago.
 Now it’s back with following features: